8 Reasons to Never Buy Toilet Paper Again

 1. It Injures Your B-hole

-If you’re an aggressive wiper, toilet paper can do some serious damage to your B-hole, even if it's the angel soft aloe variety.
+If you’re an aggressive wiper, toilet paper can do some serious damage to your B-hole, even if it's the expensive stuff.
 According to the American Society of Colon and Rectal Surgeons, up to 5% of Americans (mostly men) suffer from Polished Anus Syndrome, which can be caused by getting overzealous with that stone age two ply you’re using.
-Unless you’re cool with waiting eight to 12 weeks for anual fissures to heal, we suggest you ditch TP for good.
+Unless you’re cool with waiting eight to 12 weeks for anal fissures to heal, we suggest you ditch TP for good.
 And don't even get us started on paper towels.

 2. It’s Embarrassing to Buy